Consumer price index in the United States: History

 The Consumer Price Index was initiated during World War I, when rapid increases in prices, particularly in shipbuilding centers, made an index essential for calculating cost-of-living adjustments in wages.
 To provide appropriate weighting patterns for the index, it reflected the relative importance of goods and services purchased in 92 different industrial centers in 1917–1919.
 Periodic collection of prices was started, and in 1919 the Bureau of Labor Statistics began publication of separate indexes for 32 cities.
 Regular publication of a national index, the U.S. city average began in 1921, and indexes were estimated back to 1913 using records of food prices.
+Economist Elizabeth Ellis Hoyt, while working for the National Industrial Conference Board between 1915 and 1921, compiled cost-of-living metrics into what is considered the forerunner of the Consumer Price Index.

 Because people's buying habits had changed substantially, a new study was made covering expenditures in the years 1934–1936, which provided the basis for a comprehensively revised index introduced in 1940.
 During World War II, when many commodities were scarce and goods were rationed, the index weights were adjusted temporarily to reflect these shortages.
 In 1951, the BLS again made interim adjustments, based on surveys of consumer expenditures in seven cities between 1947 and 1949, to reflect the most important effects of immediate postwar changes in buying patterns.
 The index was again revised in 1953 and 1964.

 In 1978, the index was revised to reflect the spending patterns based upon the surveys of consumer expenditures conducted in 1972–1974.
 A new and expanded 85-area sample was selected based on the 1970 Census of Population.
 The Point-of-Purchase Survey (POPS) was also introduced.
 POPS eliminated reliance on outdated secondary sources for screening samples of establishments or outlets where prices are collected.
 A second, more broadly based CPI for All Urban Consumers, the CPI-U was also introduced.
 The CPI-U took into account the buying patterns of professional and salaried workers, part-time workers, the self-employed, the unemployed, and retired people, in addition to wage earners and clerical workers.

-The hidden change in prices of housing

-In January 1983, housing prices were replaced with owners' equivalent of rent because rents are more stable.
-Because house prices rose and fell more than rents during the housing bubble and crash, housing's effects on inflation and deflation are not reflected in the CPI.